 Claim #2: Bone Broth Will Strengthen Bones, Relieve Achy Joints, and Keep Skin Youthful

 Collagen is the main protein in your body.
-It protects your organs, joints, and tendons; holds together bones and muscles, and maintains the lining of your gut.
+It protects your organs, joints, and tendons; holds together bones and muscles; and maintains the lining of your gut.
 Your body makes its own collagen, but as you age, you won’t make quite as much of it.

 If you want to help your body build collagen, the best way is to eat a diet rich in leafy green vegetables because plants offer rich sources of the phytonutrients your body needs to make collagen.

 - The vitamin C found in citrus fruits, dark leafy greens, bell peppers, kiwi, berries, and broccoli.
 Vitamin C is a powerful antioxidant that can help protect your skin, inside and out.

 - The vitamin E found in sunflower seeds, almonds, wheat germ, spinach, and broccoli.
 Vitamin E works with vitamin C to promote collagen synthesis.